Country fact file

 Holidays

-Holiday entitlement is relatively low in South Africa, with workers commonly receiving 21 days, including weekends, which is the equivalent of three weeks paid leave per year.
+Holiday entitlement is relatively low in South Africa, with workers commonly receiving 21 days, including weekends, which is the equivalent of three weeks of paid leave per year.
 In addition, workers are entitled to between 12 and 13 paid public holidays a year.
 If workers are employed for less than a year, they are entitled to one day of holiday for every 17 days worked or one hour for every 17 worked.
 Employees must be given holiday by law and bosses cannot offer to pay workers paid leave instead.

 Public Holidays